ReadyResponder/ReadyResponder/CONTRIBUTING.md

 1. What you did.
 2. What you expected to happen.
 3. What happened instead.
-4. What version of LIMS you're using.
+4. What version of ReadyResponder you're using.
 You can find this in the footer on every page

 The more information the better.